What is the Role of a School Counselor?School Counselors Meet Elementary School Students’ Developmental Needs

 - Small Groups

-- Small groups for Trimester 1 will begin after Sept.
-1. If you would like to refer your student for small group counseling, please use the link below.
+- Small groups will begin during Trimester 2.
+If you would like to refer your student for small group counseling, which begins in November please use the link below.

 - Classroom Lessons